-The invoices shall include the Contract number, and document to the OSPI Contract Manager's satisfaction a description of the work performed and payment requested.
-Within approximately thirty (30) calendar days of the OSPI Contract Manager receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI.
+The invoice shall include the Contract number, and document to the Contract Manager's satisfaction a description of the work performed and payment requested.
+Within approximately thirty (30) calendar days of the Contract Manager receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI.

-If errors are found in the submitted invoice or supporting documents, the OSPI Contract Manager will notify the Contractor.
-In order to receive payment, it shall be the responsibility of the Contractor to make corrections in a timely manner, resubmit the invoice and/or supporting documentation as requested, and notify the OSPI Contract Manager.
+If errors are found in the submitted invoice or supporting documents, the Contract Manager will notify the Contractor.
+In order to receive payment, it shall be the responsibility of the Contractor to make corrections in a timely manner, resubmit the invoice and/or supporting documentation as requested, and notify the Contract Manager.

-C. Final payment shall be made after acceptance by the OSPI Contract Manager if received by the OSPI Contract Manager within ninety (90) days after the contract expiration date, unless negotiated with the OSPI Contract Manager and the Fiscal Budget Analyst.
+C. Final payment shall be made after acceptance by the Superintendent's Contract Manager if received by the Superintendent within ninety (90) days after the contract expiration date, unless negotiated with the Contract Manager and the Fiscal Budget Analyst.